Ballotpedia

 Ballotpedia is an American nonprofit and nonpartisan online political encyclopedia that covers federal, state, and local politics, elections, and public policy in the United States.
 The website was founded in 2007.
 Ballotpedia is sponsored by the Lucy Burns Institute, a nonprofit organization based in Middleton, Wisconsin.
-Originally a collaboratively edited wiki, Ballotpedia is now written and edited entirely by a paid professional staff.
-As of 2014, Ballotpedia employed 34 writers and researchers; it reported an editorial staff of over 50 in 2021.
+Originally a collaboratively edited wiki, Ballotpedia is now written and edited entirely by paid professional staff.
+Ballotpedia reported an editorial staff of over 50 in 2021.

 Mission

 Ballotpedia's stated goal is "to inform people about politics by providing accurate and objective information about politics at all levels of government."
 The website "provides information on initiative supporters and opponents, financial reports, litigation news, status updates, poll numbers, and more."
 It originally was a "community-contributed web site, modeled after Wikipedia" which is now edited by paid staff.
 It "contains volumes of information about initiatives, referenda, and recalls."

 Parent organization

 Ballotpedia is sponsored by the Lucy Burns Institute (LBI), a nonprofit, nonpartisan 501(c)(3) educational organization.
 The organization reported revenue of $5.37 million in 2019.
 Tim Dunn is a member of the LBI board.

 LBI was founded in December 2006 by the group's current president, Leslie Graves.
 The group is named after Lucy Burns, co-founder of the National Woman's Party.
 The group is headquartered in Middleton, Wisconsin.